 Switch the bread maker cycle to dough and press start.

 With a stand mixer, lower the dough hook and mix on medium speed until all the ingredients are combined.
-Continue mixing for a further 5 minutes.
+Continue mixing for a further 10 minutes.
 Turn the mixer off.
-Place all the dough into the bowl, cover with a clean cloth and leave until doubled in size – approx. 1 hour.
+Place all the dough into the bowl, cover with a clean cloth and leave until doubled in size – approximately 1-2 hours.

 When the bread maker has completed its dough cycle, restart for 2 minutes, to mix and knock back the dough.

 With the stand mixer, once the dough has doubled in size, remove the cloth and turn out the dough on to a floured surface.

 - Turn the bread out on to a floured surface and form into a ball.

 - Roll the dough out into a rectangle 12” x 9” (30cm x 22.5cm)

 - Spinkle over the spiced fruit and sugar mixture so that it evenly covers the dough.